It’s easier to settle happily into your new home if you’re confident you can afford it.

 - What’s my goal in buying this property?
 Am I considering a riskier mortgage to buy a more expensive house than I can realistically afford?

 More Mortgage Options: Government-Backed Loans

-If you’ve saved less than the ideal downpayment of 20%, or your credit score isn’t high enough for you to qualify for a fixed-rate or ARM with a conventional lender, consider a government-backed loan from FHA or the Department of Veterans Affairs.
+If you’ve saved less than the ideal down payment of 20% or your credit score is too low for you to qualify for a fixed-rate or ARM with a conventional lender, consider a government-backed loan from FHA or the Department of Veterans Affairs.